 5G System shall provide support for the UEs to be made aware of the availability of a local area Data Network (LADN) based on the UE location.

-Editor’s Note: the applicability of location-based restrictions of LADN to non-3GPP access is FFS

 When the UE performs a successful registration procedure, the AMF notifies the UE of the Availability information in the Registration Accept message, which indicates the specific LADNs that are available to the UE in the registration area, based on the local configuration information (e.g. via OAM), the operator's policy, and the UE subscription information.

 LADN Availability Information provided to the UE by the AMF consists of LADN DNN and LADN service area information.
 The LADN service area information may be provided for a set of Tracking Areas.
 The AMF does not create Registration Area based on the availability of LADNs.